The mDOT Center

 Sameer Neupane | Doctoral Student | University of Memphis – TR&D1, Poster Presenter

-Morning and afternoon poster sessions featured a total of 12 presentations.
-These sessions highlighted the cutting-edge research of students from the following insitutions:
+Morning poster session will highlight the cutting-edge research of students from the following institutions:

 • The Ohio State University